 In Brazil, the largest match market in Latin America, the Group holds a leading position with the Fiat Lux brand.
 Brazilian match consumption continued to decline in 2013 and Swedish Match estimates its market share to be stable in Brazil at approximately 45 percent, in terms of volume.
-On the Brazilian market, Swedish Match also offers a portfolio of complementary prod4 percent to 230 MSEK (222).
-In local currencies, sales increased by 6 percent.
-The operating margin was 17.3 percent (16.6).
+On the Brazilian market, Swedish Match also offers a portfolio of complementary products, including disposable razors, energy efficient light bulbs, and batteries under the Fiat Lux brand.